cedardevs/onestop/docs/developer/internal-practices.md

   * temporary branches are used to work on features, until they are reviewed as a pull request and deleted.

 ### Versioning:
-  * Ideally the current version indicates what release you're working toward, not what version you are on. [citation stackoverflow issue](https://softwareengineering.stackexchange.com/questions/166215/when-do-you-change-your-major-minor-patch-version-number).
+  * Ideally the current version indicates what release you're working toward, not what version you are on; [citation stackoverflow issue](https://softwareengineering.stackexchange.com/questions/166215/when-do-you-change-your-major-minor-patch-version-number).
 This is to avoid new artifacts from colliding with older artifacts built prior to the last tag.
   * To accomplish that, it is important we always increment the minor version after a release.
   * It's difficult to know if the next release will be a new major version.
 Theoretically incrementing the major version should be done when the breaking change is introduced (e.g. dropping support for ES5).
   * But that may not always happen when it should.
 For that reason it is important we review changes prior to cutting a release and determine if should increment the major version.
 It is important we avoid merging breaking changes to an existing release branch.